skip to main content

 FOOD

-During the growing season from spring to summer, fertilize your plant once a month with a general houseplant fertilizer diluted to half strength.
+During the growing season from spring to summer, fertilize your Oyster Plant once a month with a general houseplant fertilizer diluted to half strength.
+(Don’t forget to use filtered or rain water.)
+During the winter, you can cut back on the feedings to every other month or stop fertilizing until the growing season.

 TOXICITY